banishing mayflies in Maine shown on a lake with a porch light displaying a swarm of mayflies

 Anglers eagerly await mayfly hatches to take advantage of the feeding frenzy they create among trout and other game fish.

-The Mayfly is known for its short life span as it passes through the different stages of its life cycle.
+The Mayfly is known for its short lifespan, as it passes through the various stages of its life cycle.
 These aquatic insects spend most of their lives as nymphs in freshwater streams, feeding on algae and organic matter.

 After one to three years, they dramatically transform into winged adults, emerging from the water en masse in a phenomenon known as a “hatch.”
 Adults live for only one day to a few weeks, during which they mate and lay eggs before dying.